European Studies 25th Anniversary

 A Celebration of 25 Years of European Studies at UW

 In 2019, the Center for West European Studies (CWES) and the Jean Monnet EU Center hosted a Silver Anniversary Event Series to celebrate 25 years of the European Studies Program at UW, including a keynote speech by founding CWES Director John Keeler.
 (See below.)

 In partnership with the Seattle Eric M. Warburg Chapter of the American Council on Germany, the Center for West European Studies and the Jean Monnet EU Center hosted a talk with Matthew Karnitschnig, Chief Europe Correspondent at Politico, on October 1.
 Mr. Karnitschnig spoke on “German and European Politics in Times of Disruption.”
-On November 8, a look back on the occasion of the 30th anniversary of the fall of the Berlin Wall will take place at UW called “Wunderbar Together: Zeitzeugen Panel & Discussion”.
-We are delighted to also welcome Finnish Diplomat Ambassador Jan Store to the University of Washington in partnership with the Department of Scandinavian Studies on November 20.
+On November 8, a look back on the occasion of the 30th anniversary of the fall of the Berlin Wall will took place at UW called “Wunderbar Together: Zeitzeugen Panel & Discussion”.
+We were delighted to also welcome Finnish Diplomat Ambassador Jan Store to the University of Washington in partnership with the Department of Scandinavian Studies on November 20.
 Ambassador Store’s talk, titled “A New Beginning for Europe?
-The European Union in a Time of Turbulence and Uncertainties,” will engage future challenges and opportunities for the EU.
+The European Union in a Time of Turbulence and Uncertainties,” highlighted future challenges and opportunities for the EU.
 We also organized “Destination Europe,” an event to promote research and post-doc opportunities in Europe, with the European Union Delegation to the United States on February 13 immediately before the American Association for the Advancement of Science annual conference, which took place in Seattle.
 Lastly, we celebrated European Studies throughout the year with many other events, so be sure to check our event calendar regularly and sign up for our mailing list and social media!

 These and all Center for West European Studies and Jean Monnet EU Center events are made possible in part by a generous grant from the European Union’s Erasmus+ Program,